be4ko/be4ko/README.md

 ### Hi there 👋
 <h2 align="left">Hi 👋!
-My name is Abubaker and I'm a CS undergrad, from Sudan 🇸🇩</h2>
+My name is Abubaker and I'm a CS undergrad

 ###